Queen’s Baton Relay

 Thousands of Batonbearers – inspiring individuals striving for change in their community – will be chosen to take on the once-in-a-lifetime role of carrying the Baton in their nation.
 In England alone, there will be around 2,000 Batonbearers that will carry the Baton with pride in the summer of 2022.

 We will need around 2,000 Batonbearers to carry the Baton through England in July 2022.
 Batonbearers will be selected following a nomination process.
-Nominations will open in October 2021.
+More details will be confirmed later this year.

 Tens of thousands of Batonbearers will carry the Baton across the Commonwealth.